Porges/ways-to-play/src/games/beggar-my-neighbour/beggar-my-neighbour.md

 The last player left with any cards is the winner.

+Note that it is possible for the game to become stuck in a loop, where the game will never end.[@NonTerminatingBeggar] The question of whether or not this was possible was raised by [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) as an “anti-Hilbert question”.[@PaulhusBeggar]
 ## A Variant?

 A game named <span class="aka">Knocking Dolly Out O’ Bed</span> is described in @LondonStreetGames [p.
 14], which seems to be a variation on the game, with card values: <Cards>K</Cards>=3, <Cards>J</Cards>=2, <Cards>Q</Cards>=1, <Cards>A</Cards>=0.
 However, it is unclear how the game should function with a 0-valued card!